jimmejardine/qiqqa-open-source/docs-gen/Notes/Why I consider OpenMP the spawn of evil and disable it in tesseract.md

 ---

-Anyway, thanks to Mr. Kraus, I now have a reasonable hint of what might have gone on in there: apparently OpenMP is way too happy to use spinlocks and kept the instantiated threads running (for shutting down and restarting new ones is relatively costly, if you think that spinlock-style way) while they waited for another `[openmp]`-attributed code section to come their way, thus resulting in continuous 100% CPU loads as those threads' spinlocks spin, and spin, and spin, ... and then very probably loop the still empty work queue, so it's back to spinning, ... spinning..., and more spinning. *Ad nauseam.*
+Anyway, thanks to Mr. Kraus, I now have a reasonable hint of what might have gone on in there: apparently OpenMP is way too happy to use spinlocks and kept the instantiated threads running (for shutting down and restarting new ones is relatively costly, if you think that spinlock-style way) while they waited for another [`[openmp]`-attributed code section](https://github.com/search?q=repo%3AGerHobbelt%2Ftesseract++pragma+omp&type=code) to come their way, thus resulting in continuous 100% CPU loads as those threads' spinlocks spin, and spin, and spin, ... and then very probably loop the still empty work queue, so it's back to spinning, ... spinning..., and more spinning. *Ad nauseam.*

+*Caveat emptor:*
-*Caveat emptor:* I DIT NOT verify the above reasoning by digging into the OpenMP codebase.
-Mr. Kraus' work is worthwhile enough for me as it is and as a reminder for when I run into OpenMP again in an generic application.
+I *DID NOT* verify the above reasoning by digging into the OpenMP codebase.
+Mr. Kraus' work is worthwhile enough for me as it is and as a reminder for when I run into OpenMP again in a generic application.

+ >
+ > Given where I intend to take this baby (Qiqqa backend), using OpenMP like that is expected to be detrimental (er, "sub-optimal") anyhow, as we plan to run PDF *batches* through those CPU-heavy code chunks.
+Given that several important parts of the codebase are NOT thread-safe, such batches are best done in a multi-processing style (rather than using a multi-threaded approach within a single application *instance*) and those will occupy those CPU cores just fine while the parallel processes chew through those PDF batches.
+Of course, there's also the scenario where'd want to process a single PDF *asap*, but that's supposed to be a *page render* or similar task, *not* `tesseract` OCR activity.
+So those `#pragma omp` in there will be pretty useless for us either way.

 ## Preliminary conclusion to this